GSA/open.usa.gov/pages/meeting/november-2022-public-engagement-increasing-the-accessibility-and-utility-of-government-data.md

 ### Details

 * You can [RSVP for the virtual engagement session here](https://gsa.zoomgov.com/meeting/register/vJIsc-6hrjssGAmXbjc57QgTGOfmBgPOPkk).
+* You can also read more about this engagement session at our [WhiteHouse.gov blog post here](https://www.whitehouse.gov/ostp/news-updates/2022/11/22/announcing-november-29-2022-open-government-engagement-session-on-increasing-federal-data-access-and-utility/).
 * We also encourage you to share written ideas, material, or questions to [opengov@ostp.eop.gov](mailto:opengov@ostp.eop.gov).

 Thank you for your consideration and the important work that you do to advance a more open, equitable, and accountable government.
 Please feel free to share this invitation broadly with other partners you might work with.